-- April 10, 2020 - In FDA Voices, Mitch Zeller provides a behind-the-scenes perspective on FDA’s response to the COVID-19 pandemic.
+- April 10, 2020 - In FDA Voices, Mitch Zeller provided a behind-the-scenes perspective on FDA’s response to the COVID-19 pandemic.

-- March 17, 2020 - In the American Journal of Public Health, Mitch Zeller gives an in-depth look at “Youth E-Cigarette Use and the Food and Drug Administration’s Multifaceted Approach.”
+- March 17, 2020 - In the American Journal of Public Health, Mitch Zeller gave an in-depth look at “Youth E-Cigarette Use and the Food and Drug Administration’s Multifaceted Approach.”

-- October 12, 2018 - In Nicotine & Tobacco Research, Mitch Zeller offers his perspective on “The Future of Nicotine Regulation: Key Questions and Challenges.”
+- October 12, 2018 - In Nicotine & Tobacco Research, Mitch Zeller offered his perspective on “The Future of Nicotine Regulation: Key Questions and Challenges.”

-- August 13, 2018 - In The Advocate, Mitch Zeller recounts how smoking has affected his family personally and why every attempt to quit is a step closer to quitting for good.
+- August 13, 2018 - In The Advocate, Mitch Zeller recounted how smoking has affected his family personally and why every attempt to quit is a step closer to quitting for good.

 - December 4, 2019 - Mitch Zeller testified in front of the House Committee on Oversight and Reform on the federal response to the epidemic of e-cigarette use, especially among children, and FDA’s compliance policy.